 4-Inquiring About the Home's Systems and Appliances

 It's important to ask about the condition of the home's systems and appliances, such as the HVAC, plumbing, and electrical systems.
 Inquire about the age and maintenance history of these systems, as well as any warranties that may be in place.
 This information can help you anticipate future repair costs and determine the overall condition of the home.
+However, if you really love the home and you want to really get an in-depth correct answer about the home's systems and appliances make sure you do a property inspection with a licensed property inspector during the contingency period.

 5-Exploring Future Development Plans